-In the third quarter of fiscal year 2016, D-BOX started offering a virtual reality ("VR") solution to commercial theatres as well as entertainment centres that wanted to find alternative ways to attract customers.
-Over the last three fiscal years, the Corporation produced immersive motion for (i) an action-packed scene from the movie Goosebumps, (ii) the interactive VR experience The Martian, (iii) the Rabbids Amusement Center by Ubisoft, (iv) Raising a Rukus by The Virtual Reality Corporation, and (v) car racing simulators at ICAR in Quebec.
+In the third quarter of fiscal year 2016, D-BOX started offering a virtual reality ("VR") solution to commercial theatres as well as location-based entertainment centres that wanted to find alternative ways to attract customers.
+Since then, the Corporation produced immersive motion for (i) an action-packed scene from the movie Goosebumps, (ii) the interactive VR experience The Martian, (iii) the Rabbids Amusement Center by Ubisoft, (iv) Raising a Rukus by The Virtual Reality Corporation, and (v) car racing simulators at ICAR in Quebec.
 It is also worth noting that a recent scientific study conducted in collaboration with HEC Montreal's Tech3Lab concluded that D-BOX motion systems help reduce the motion discomfort commonly associated with VR.
+In October 2018, D-BOX and Secret Location launched a partnership to develop a library of VR content intended for location-based entertainment centres.